Joe Pesci

-Joseph Frank Pesci (/ˈpɛʃi/, /it/; born February 9, 1943) is an American actor.
-He is best known for portraying tough, volatile characters, in a variety of genres, and for his collaborations with Martin Scorsese and Robert De Niro in the films Raging Bull (1980), Goodfellas (1990), Casino (1995), and The Irishman (2019).
+Joseph Frank Pesci (/ˈpɛʃi/ PESH-ee /it/; born February 9, 1943) is an American actor and singer.
+He is best known for portraying tough, volatile characters in a variety of genres and for his collaborations with Martin Scorsese and Robert De Niro in the films Raging Bull (1980), Goodfellas (1990), Casino (1995), and The Irishman (2019).

-He also appeared in Once Upon a Time in America (1984), Moonwalker (1988), JFK (1991), A Bronx Tale (1993), and The Good Shepherd (2006).
-Pesci is also known for his comic roles in Home Alone (1990) and its sequel (1992), My Cousin Vinny (1992), and the Lethal Weapon franchise (1989–1998).
+Pesci also appeared in Once Upon a Time in America (1984), Moonwalker (1988), JFK (1991), A Bronx Tale (1993), and The Good Shepherd (2006).
+He is also known for his comic roles in Home Alone (1990) and its sequel Home Alone 2: Lost in New York (1992), My Cousin Vinny (1992), and the Lethal Weapon franchise (1989–1998).

 Pesci won the Academy Award for Best Supporting Actor for his role as the gangster character Tommy DeVito in Goodfellas and received two other nominations in the same category for his portrayals of Joey LaMotta and Russell Bufalino in Raging Bull and The Irishman, respectively.
-He retired from acting in 1999, but has periodically returned to act since then.
+Pesci retired from acting in 1999, but has periodically returned to act since then.

 Pesci is also a musician who has recorded three studio albums: Little Joe Sure Can Sing!
 (1968), Vincent LaGuardia Gambini Sings Just for You (1998), and Pesci...
 Still Singing (2019).

 Early life

-Pesci was born on February 9, 1943, in Newark, New Jersey.
-His mother, Mary (née Mesce), worked part time as a barber, and his father, Angelo Pesci, was a forklift truck driver for General Motors and a bartender.
-He is of Italian descent with family origins both in Turin and Aquilonia in the province of Avellino.
-Pesci was raised in Belleville, New Jersey, and graduated from Belleville High School.
+Joseph Frank Pesci was born on February 9, 1943, in Newark, New Jersey.
+His mother, Mary (née Mesce), was a part-time barber, and his father, Angelo Pesci, was a forklift truck driver for General Motors and a bartender.
+Pesci is of Italian descent with family origins both in Turin and Aquilonia in the province of Avellino.
+He was raised in Belleville, New Jersey, and graduated from Belleville High School.

-By the time Pesci was five years old he was appearing in plays in New York.
-At age 10 he was a regular on a television variety show called Startime Kids, which also featured Connie Francis.
-As an entertainer from Belleville, he was acquainted with guitarist Tommy DeVito of The Four Lovers, a novelty act from Belleville that included singer Frankie Valli; Pesci also knew keyboardist Bob Gaudio of The Royal Teens.
+By the time Pesci was five years old, he was appearing in plays in New York.
+At age 10, Pesci was a regular on a television variety show called Startime Kids, which also featured Connie Francis.
+As an entertainer from Belleville, he was acquainted with guitarist Tommy DeVito of The Four Lovers, a novelty act from Belleville that included singer Frankie Valli.
+Pesci also knew keyboardist Bob Gaudio of The Royal Teens.
 Pesci introduced Gaudio to DeVito and Valli in 1958, which led to the formation of the band The Four Seasons.
-Pesci and DeVito remained friends for the rest of DeVito's life; when DeVito fell on hard times in the 1970s following his resignation from the Four Seasons, Pesci placed DeVito on his personal payroll, and arranged for him to make cameos in some of his films in the 1990s.
+Pesci and DeVito remained friends for the rest of DeVito's life; when DeVito fell on hard times in the 1970s following his resignation from the Four Seasons, Pesci placed DeVito on his personal payroll and arranged for him to make cameos in some of his films in the 1990s.

 Pesci was childhood friends with American Mafia figure Robert Bisaccia.